An easy to make, creamy and smooth Kentucky Bourbon Coffee Cocktail recipe, perfect to enjoy with friends.

 Some days it’s nice to up the ante somewhat and enjoy some coffee cocktails, and bourbon in coffee surely hits the spot in this Kentucky bourbon coffee recipe!
 I like to serve it over ice and add in cream with a hint of vanilla, which makes it perfectly balanced and seriously yummy.

 - 8 ounces cold brew coffee

 - 1 cup ice

 - 2 - 3 teaspoons simple syrup or to taste, optional

-- In a measuring cup or 2 cup container, mix together the coffee liquid pod, cold water, bourbon, and Kahlua, set aside.
+- In a measuring cup or 2 cup container, mix together the cold brew, bourbon, and Kahlua, set aside.

 - In a small bowl or measuring cup, mix together the cream, vanilla, and simple syrup, set aside.

 - In 2 glasses, add ½ cup of ice into each glass, then divide the coffee mixture between them, then divide the sweetened cream between the glasses, and serve.